PacoReinaCampo/MPSoC-DV/certification/tex/additional_considerations/chapters/chapter4.md

-# Tool Assessment and Qualification
+# TOOL ASSESSMENT AND QUALIFICATION

 **Description**: Tool assessment and qualification involve evaluating and qualifying the tools, software, and methodologies used in the hardware development process.